 Don’t worry about removing the existing mulch; it will break down and add nutrients to the soil.

 ☐ Plant Autumn Annuals

 Planting seasonal annuals is a simple but significant way to brighten up your yard and make it welcoming to guests.
-Ageratums, wax begonias, and zinnias work well to transition from a summer to fall garden; you can also start planting foxgloves, petunias, and pansies next month as temperatures drop.
-For an extensive list of seasonal gardening options for any region in Florida, check out the UF Institute of Food and Agricultural Sciences guide online here.
+Ageratums, wax begonias, and zinnias work well to transition from a summer to fall garden; you can also start planting foxgloves, petunias, and pansies as temperatures drop.

 This landscaping technique will help create a striking, appealing look for your yard.
-Your professional lawn care service or landscaper should be able to explain how clean boundaries can be created in your yard; generally speaking, they might need to weed-eat around fence lines, curbs, and plant beds, trim or reshape plant bed edges, or refresh mulch as mentioned above.
+Your professional lawn care service or landscaper should be able to explain how to create clean boundaries on your property.
+Generally speaking, they might need to weed-eat around fence lines, curbs, and plant beds, trim or reshape plant bed edges, or refresh mulch as mentioned above.